arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     </lia-keep>
     </div>

-  You can also use the same syntax with an exisitng key to assign a new value (note that the new value will **replace** the previous value).
+  You can also use the same syntax with an existing key to assign a new value (note that the new value will **replace** the previous value).

 ### Quiz: Dictionaries